-The Energy Programs Manual, published by the Division of Social Services is available via the Internet at https://www2.ncdhhs.gov/info/olm/manuals/dss/.
+The Energy Programs Manual, published by the Division of Social Services is available via the Internet at https://policies.ncdhhs.gov/divisional/social-services/energy-programs/policy-manuals.
 Detailed information regarding eligibility can be found in Section 300 and 400 of this manual.

-LIEAP provides assistance to low income households to assist in the cost of heating expenses.
+LIEAP and Pandemic LIEAP (CARES Act) provides assistance to low income households to assist in the cost of heating expenses.
 Eligible households receive a one-time LIEAP heating assistance payment made directly to their heating vendor.
 The target population is persons age 60 and over and disabled persons receiving a service through the Division of Aging and Adult Services.
 The target population may apply for LIEAP December 1st through December 31st of each program year.
 All households may apply January 1st through March 31st of each program year.
 County departments of social services take applications during the specified time period of December 1st through March 31st.